Attractions

 If you’re wondering why aren’t koalas at more zoos, it’s not because US zoos don’t want them.

-Unfortunately, many of the participating US zoos with koalas can only accommodate them only temporarily because koalas live in very specific areas in Australia: southern coasts and inland areas of Queensland Australia where eucalyptus trees are found.
+Unfortunately, many of the participating US zoos with koalas can only accommodate them temporarily because koalas live in very specific areas in Australia: southern coasts and inland areas of Queensland Australia where eucalyptus trees are found.

 Koalas thrive in cool-temperate to tropical areas, which is why some US zoos can only accept them during summertime.
 For example: